Green Lasagna with Béchamel (no ricotta)

 Instructions

-• In a large pan over medium to medium-high heat, cook the sausage, breaking it into crumbles with a wooden spoon.
-Cook for about 10 minutes, stirring occasionally, until browned and crispy.
-Transfer to a bowl and leave the rendered fat in the pan.
+• Cook sausage: In a large pan over medium-high heat, cook sausage for 8-10 minutes, breaking it into crumbles, until browned and crispy.
+Transfer to a bowl, leaving the rendered fat in the pan.

-• In the same pan with the sausage fat, add the sliced leeks.
-Cook over medium heat for 8–10 minutes, stirring often, until softened and lightly caramelized.
+• Cook leeks: Add leeks to the pan and cook for 8-10 minutes, stirring often, until softened and lightly caramelized.

-• Pour in the white wine and use a wooden spoon to scrape up any browned bits.
-Simmer for 2–3 minutes until most of the liquid is absorbed.
+• Deglaze: Add white wine and scrape up any browned bits.
+Cook for 2-3 minutes until most of the liquid has evaporated.
 Transfer leeks to a bowl.

 Béchamel Sauce

-• In a medium saucepan over medium heat, melt the butter.
-Whisk in the flour and cook for 1 minute, whisking constantly, until the mixture smells slightly nutty and no longer like raw flour.
+• Make the roux: In a medium saucepan over medium heat, melt the butter.
+Whisk in the flour and cook for 1 minute, whisking constantly, until smooth and slightly nutty smelling with no visible dry flour remaining.

-• Slowly whisk in about ½ cup of the milk until smooth.
-Gradually add the remaining milk, whisking constantly to avoid lumps.
-Bring to a gentle boil, then reduce heat to medium and continue whisking for about 10-15 minutes until the sauce thickens and coats the back of a wooden spoon.
+• Add milk: Slowly whisk in about ½ cup of the milk until smooth.
+Gradually whisk in the remaining milk.
+Bring to a gentle boil, then reduce heat to medium and cook for 10-15 minutes, whisking often, until thick enough to coat the back of a spoon.

-• Once thickened, season with salt, black pepper, and nutmeg.
-Stir to combine, then remove from heat.
+• Season: Once thickened, stir in the salt, black pepper, and nutmeg.
+Remove from heat.

 Green Sauce

-• In the same large pan from the sausage and leeks, heat the olive oil over medium heat.
-Add the smashed garlic, peas, and a large handful of spinach.
-Stir as the spinach wilts, then continue adding more spinach by the handful until it all fits and is wilted, about 3–5 minutes total.
+• Cook greens: In the same large pan used for the sausage and leeks, heat the olive oil over medium heat.
+Add the garlic, peas, and a handful of spinach.
+As the spinach wilts, continue adding more spinach until it has all been added.
+Cook for 3–5 minutes total, stirring frequently, until the spinach is fully wilted.

-• Transfer the cooked greens to a blender.
-Add basil, crème fraîche, salt, and pepper.
-Blend on high until smooth.
+• Blend: Transfer the spinach mixture to a blender.
+Add the basil, crème fraîche, salt, and pepper.
+Blend until smooth.

-• Add ½ cup water and blend again until the sauce is smooth and pourable.
+• Adjust consistency: Add ½ cup water and blend until smooth and pourable.
 Taste and adjust seasoning as needed.
-Add more crème fraîche for creaminess or more water if the sauce is too thick.
+Add additional water, 1–2 tablespoons at a time, if the sauce is too thick.

 Assemble and Bake Lasagna

-• In a 9"x13" baking dish, spread a thin layer of béchamel.
-Top with 4 no-boil lasagna sheets.
-Spread ⅓ of the remaining béchamel over the noodles, followed by half of the green sauce.
-Evenly sprinkle half the sausage and leeks, then scatter 4 ounces of torn mozzarella and ⅓ of the Parmesan.
+• First layer: Spread a thin layer of béchamel in a 9×13-inch baking dish.
+Top with 4 no-boil lasagna sheets, ⅓ of the remaining béchamel, half of the green sauce, half of the sausage and leeks, 4 ounces mozzarella, and ⅓ of the Parmesan.

-• Repeat with another layer of 4 lasagna sheets, ⅓ of the béchamel, remaining green sauce, sausage, leeks, another 4 ounces mozzarella, and ⅓ Parmesan.
+• Second layer: Repeat with 4 no-boil lasagna sheets, ⅓ of the remaining béchamel, the remaining green sauce, the remaining sausage and leeks, 4 ounces mozzarella, and ⅓ of the Parmesan.

-• Top with the final 4 lasagna sheets, the remaining béchamel, 8 ounces mozzarella, and the rest of the Parmesan.
+• Final layer: Top with the remaining 4 lasagna sheets, remaining béchamel, remaining 8 ounces mozzarella, and remaining Parmesan.

-• Place the dish on a sheet pan to catch drips and bake uncovered for 40–45 minutes until golden, bubbling, and heated through.
-Optional: broil for 2–3 minutes at the end for a deeper golden top.
-Watch closely to prevent burning!
+• Bake: Place the baking dish on a sheet pan to catch drips and bake uncovered for 40–45 minutes, until golden and bubbling.
+Broil for 2–3 minutes, if desired, for a deeper golden top.

-• Remove from the oven and let rest for at least 20 minutes before slicing into 12 portions.
-Garnish with fresh basil and extra grated Parmesan, if desired.
+• Rest: Let the lasagna rest for at least 20 minutes before slicing.
+Garnish with fresh basil and additional Parmesan, if desired.

 Video